About Diabetes

 Diabetes and Gum Disease

-Oral diabetes complications may not be top of mind when you think of diabetes complications at-large, but it’s an important part of diabetes health that you certainly shouldn’t overlook.
-Having less than optimal diabetes glucose levels over time triples your risk for developing gum disease (also called periodontal disease).
-In addition, you may experience an increased risk of developing cavities, dry mouth, and other oral complications.
-And even if you don’t have diabetes, having gum disease can cause inflammation, which studies show increases your risk for diabetes.
+Oral health may not be top of mind when you think of diabetes, but it’s an important part of diabetes management.
+Managing your blood glucose (blood glucose) will lower your risk for gum disease (also called periodontal disease), gingivitis, developing cavities, dry mouth, and other oral complications.

 Image